nhn/gpm.unity/docs/UI/InfiniteScroll/README.en.md

 ![inspector](images/inspector.png)

-* Add the Infinite Scroll component to the object with the scroll rectangle area (ScrollRect/Scroll View) attached.
+* Add the Infinite Scroll component to the object with the scroll rectangle area Scroll Rect(Scroll View) attached.
 * Attach a prefab with a class that inherits InfiniteScrollItem to the Item Prefab.

 ![itemprefab](images/itemprefab.png)